Abhigyankrsingh/linux/Documentation/admin-guide/perf-security.rst

 checks in the kernel.
-CAP_PERFMON implements the principle of least privilege [13]_ (POSIX 1003.1e: 2.2.2.39) for performance monitoring and observability operations in the kernel and provides a secure approach to perfomance monitoring and observability in the system.
+CAP_PERFMON implements the principle of least privilege [13]_ (POSIX 1003.1e: 2.2.2.39) for performance monitoring and observability operations in the kernel and provides a secure approach to performance monitoring and observability in the system.

-For backward compatibility reasons the access to perf_events monitoring and observability operations is also open for CAP_SYS_ADMIN privileged processes but CAP_SYS_ADMIN usage for secure monitoring and observability use cases is discouraged with respect to the CAP_PERFMON capability.
+For backward compatibility reasons the access to perf_events monitoring and observability operations are also open for CAP_SYS_ADMIN privileged processes but CAP_SYS_ADMIN usage for secure monitoring and observability use cases are discouraged with respect to the CAP_PERFMON capability.
-If system audit records [14]_ for a process using perf_events system call API contain denial records of acquiring both CAP_PERFMON and CAP_SYS_ADMIN capabilities then providing the process with CAP_PERFMON capability singly is recommended as the preferred secure approach to resolve double access denial logging related to usage of performance monitoring and observability.
+If system audit records [14]_ for a process using perf_events system call API contains denial records of acquiring both CAP_PERFMON and CAP_SYS_ADMIN capabilities then providing the process with CAP_PERFMON capability singly is recommended as the preferred secure approach to resolve double access denial logging related to the usage of performance monitoring and observability.

-Unprivileged processes using perf_events system call are also subject for PTRACE_MODE_READ_REALCREDS ptrace access mode check [7]_ , whose outcome determines whether monitoring is permitted.
+Unprivileged processes using perf_events system calls are also subject for PTRACE_MODE_READ_REALCREDS ptrace access mode check [7]_ , whose outcome determines whether monitoring is permitted.
 So unprivileged processes provided with CAP_SYS_PTRACE capability are effectively